CMSgov/ab2d-sample-client-python/README.md

 1. And save all results for this job to the directory /opt/foo

 Then run the following command:
-`python job-cli.py -prod --auth auth-credentials.base64 --directory /opt/foo`
+`python3 job-cli.py -prod --auth auth-credentials.base64 --directory /opt/foo`

 ## Install or verify python 3, pip, and required pip modules